neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 true to one's culture, but to get closer to God.

-The syllabary was copied, apparently from the original cuts in the 1800s, into various media until it finally landed in digital form in the font shown above.
+The syllabary was copied, apparently from the original cuts in the 1800s, into various media until it finally landed in digital form in the font shown at the beginning of this article.

-Jumping back to 2002 - when I encountered it, the digital font offered by the Cherokee nation was clearly a copy of a copy of a copy.
+When I encountered it in 2002, the digital font offered by the Cherokee nation was clearly a copy of a copy of a copy.
 The serifs were mere blobs.
-Some letters were quite distorted.
+Some glyphs were quite distorted.

 Worse still, some (apparently) inherent flaws of the script seemed almost insurmountable.